24 Top things to do in York City; One of the best places to visit in the UK!

 Are you visiting Harrogate after York?
 You need to check out the Camberley hotel on your visit 🙂

 So, what is the best in York?
-As you can see from this post, York is an amazing place to visit in England and there is plenty of best things to do in York.
+As you can see from this post, York is an amazing place to visit in England and there is plenty of things to do.
 Whether you are doing a 1, 2 or 3-night stay in York, you will have an epic time at this historic place in England.
 York is also brilliant for a good night out, you could also visit the York horse races in summer.

 If you’re looking for the top places to visit in the United Kingdom, why not check out Surf Snowdonia in Wales.